daovorge/GADS-22-NYC/13_Naive_Bayes/README.md

 ###July 15th 2015

 ###Objectives for this class:
+ * To define the difference between a 'frequentist' and a 'Bayesian'
+ * To illustrate and define Joint, Marginal and Conditional probabilities/distributions
+ * To list and define the 2 rules of probability
+ * To deduce and define Bayes' Theorem
+ * To define Independence
+ * To calculate, using the rules of probability and Bayes Theorem, the answers to the posed probability questions
+ * To introduce and discuss Bayes Classifiers
+ * To define a Naive Bayes' Classifiers, and precisely idenitfy the reason for the 'naive' tag
- * To define what is meant by dimensionality reduction
+ * to define what a count vectorizer is and what an n-gram is
- * To identify Principal Components Analysis as an important algorithm
- * To list key aspects of PCA - how it works, what it does, advantages and disadvantages
- * To work through 2 iPython notebooks to demonstrate PCA, 1 for fundamental understanding and 1 for visualization
- * To work through a demo iPython notebook showcasing PCA with the IRIS dataset
- * To code along and develop code to use PCA in robust classification of the IRIS data using cross validation

 ###Class Agenda
  - Class Open
   * Check in
-  * Clarification on the Challenger Notebook from last class
+  * Mid-term assessment questionaire - 20 mins
   * Review objectives
- - Principal Components Analysis - Core concepts - Slides - Mark
+ - Bayes - Core concepts - Slides - Mark
- - PCA - iPython notebook - Mark & Class
+ - Bernoulli Distribution - short iPython notebook - Mark & Class
- - PCA for visualization - Mark & Class
+ - Multinomial Distribution - short iPython notebook - Mark & Class
- - PCA in classification - Mark & Class
+ - Bayes and Basic Probability - iPython notebook - Mark & Class
- - Robust classification using PCA - Coding exercise - Class
+ - LAB: Predicting movie critique text as 'rotten' or 'fresh' - Coding exercise - Class
  - Class Close
   * Check in
   * Class to pause around 9.15pm for the Exit ticket